mnielsen/cognitive_tools/cognitive_tools.md

 # Active reading and explorable explanations

 This is an idea of Bret Victor's.
-The basic idea is to make documents truly interactive so that elements of the document can modified and, in real time, other elements will change in response.
+The idea is to make documents interactive so that the read can easily modify elements of the document and, in real time, other elements will change in response.
+It's a way of exploring what's going on.

 **Reactive documents:** A synthesis of spreadsheet and document.
   Elements of the document can be modified, which in turn updates